So are Web publishers totally screwed or aren’t they?

-Based on the topics discussed by various speakers thus far, the future of ad-supported traditional branded sites is very much up in the air.
-The ongoing threat of ad networks, exchanges and demand-side buying platforms turning sites into commodities has many asking scary questions -- while others are expressing steadfast defiance.
+Based on the topics being focused on by various speakers thus far, the future of ad supported traditional branded sites is very much up in the air, and the ongoing commidization threat from ad networks, exchanges and demand-side buying platforms has many asking some scary questions---while others are expressing steadfast defiance.

-During a session focused on mergers and acquisitions in the digital space, Tolman Geffs, co-president of the Jordan Edmiston Group, posed the question, “Is brand advertising in decline?"
-He pointed to dropping stock prices at the NYT Co. and Yahoo and shared ominous stats for publishers who earn a living selling traditional, context-driven brand opportunities.
-According to the data, in 2009 more money was spent on direct marketing and promotions than branding.
+During a session focused on mergers & acquisitions in the digital space, Tolman Geffs, co-president of the Jordan Edmiston Group, posed the question, “Is brand advertising in decline?—while pointing to dropping stock prices at companies like the New York Times and Yahoo.
+He showed an ominous chart for publishers who earn a living selling traditional, context-driven brand opportunities: it showed that in 2009 more money was spend on direct marketing and promotional advertising than was spent on branding.

-“Tons of players [are] getting into the audience-selling market,” he said.
+“Ton of players getting into the audience selling market,” he said.
 “Premium publishers are losing a key advantage.”
-Historically, publishers have sold brands based on premium content and premium audiences, but that dynamic is fading, Geffs said.
+That is, historically publishers have sold brands on premium content and premium audiences.
+“That second one is starting to fade,” said Geffs.

-Of course, that’s not a trend most traditional Web publishers are crazy about, but it’s inevitable, according to David Moore, chairman and founder of 24/7 Real Media.
-During his keynote address.
-Moore said that agency-led demand-side platforms are here to say, and publishers must accept that fact.
+Of course, that’s not a trend that many traditional Web publishers are crazy about, but it’s inevitable, according to David Moore, chairman and founder of 24/7 Real Media.
+During a keynote address on Sunday night, Moore said that agency-led demand-side platforms are here to say, and publishers need to get used to them.